MaReTEgyptologists/gly2mdc2/README.md

 Additionally makes a JSON-format text where the signs have been annotated with encoding, Unicode, and Thot Sign List designations

-### Gly2mdc2-2.0.jar can be opened by double-clicking.
+### Gly2mdc2-2.0.jar can be started by double-clicking.

 ## **NOTES on the tool:**

 Tested only on a Mac

+Requires Java JRE installed on the computer

 Build with Java JDK 15, but might work with earlier versions as well (not tested).